Dance and Drama BA Hons (Dance) with Kingston University London

 Course enquiry form

-Performing Arts Studio Scotland (PASS) has a range of exceptional professional facilities including the Pass studio theatre as well as dance, acting and aerial studios
+Performing Arts Studio Scotland (PASS) has a range of exceptional professional facilities including the Pass studio theatre as well as dance, acting and aerial studios.
+Many of the BA Performances take place in external venues such as Festival Theatre Studio, Traverse Theatre and Assembly Roxy.

 The BA course is also a member of the Spotlight Graduate scheme, our BA students can apply to become Graduate Spotlight members during the first term of the year.
 'Spotlight is the industry's leading casting platform helping to connect performers, agents and casting directors.
-We are the go-to platform for acting jobs, auditions and casting calls for film, TV and theatre in the UK and further afield.'
 Spotlight graduate membership is the stamp of professionalism that puts you in the best place to promote yourself to the industry as you complete your training.

 - Body Conditioning for Performers